uchagani/junit-playwright/README.md

 ### Running tests in parallel

 `playwright-junit` makes it easy to run tests in parallel.
+Each test will get an isolated Playwright environment.
 All you have to do is enable parallel tests in junit.
 The easiest way to do this is to create a file in your classpath called `junit-platform.properties`.
 For example:
 `src/test/resources/junit-platform.properties` and enable parallel tests: